mitre/act/README.md

 # MITRE Adaptive Capabilities Testing (ACT)

 The MITRE Adaptive Capabilities Testing (ACT) framework is a comprehensive approach to security and risk assessment that facilitates and encourages risk-based decision-making.
-This repository contains the web implementation of the ACT program, including the ACT Handbook, methodology documentation, and supporting resources.

 ![MITRE ACT](./public/images/MITRE-ACT-Arrow-Square-600.png)